YatindraRai002/Local-Artisian_AI/README.md

 website

-frontend:  artisans and users
-backend :   database of artisans and other stuff
+frontend:  artisans and users, backend :   database of artisans and other stuff,

-ai automation
+ai automation,
-NLP - linking API for easy communictaion
+NLP - linking API for easy communictaion,
 Chatbot